 (whether bees feel distress when their environments shift or are lost).

 Prior to 2006, she worked with themes directly related to the environmental degradation caused by the detrimental and unsustainable land management practices introduced by 19th century Australian colonists.
 Her work highlighted the pervasive introduction of foreign species.
 Since moving to Switzerland she has gained a much better appreciation of the factors that persuaded the early colonists to bring familiar plants and animals to the unsuitable habitats of Africa and Australia.

 When possible, she repurposes donated or surplus materials.
-Similarly she draws on the support, services and resources of volunteer organisations or of government funded individuals/groups to network, share information, reduce costs, and to add passionate and concerned voices to the issues being explored.
+She draws on the support, services and resources of volunteer organisations or government funded individuals/groups to network, share information, reduce costs, and to add passionate and concerned voices to the issues being explored.
 Production of her works often involve groups of people who share particular concerns and who might act as consultants, designers, participants, technical specialists or evaluators.
 Sometimes her artistic role may be simply as a facilitator.